Areas of Interest

 - Ph.D. in Public Policy (Health Policy), University of Maryland, Baltimore County

 - M.P.A., Maxwell School of Citizenship and Public Affairs, Syracuse University

 - B.A. in Political Science, Yale University

-Cheryl Camillo is currently not accepting applications from prospective MPP or PhD students for September 2023.
+Cheryl Camillo is currently not accepting applications from prospective MPP or PhD students.

 - Co-Applicant, University of Saskatchewan, College of Medicine: Mingling Minds Rapid Response Funding (MMRRF), "Behavioral Attributes and Readiness for COVID-19 Vaccination Among the University of Saskatchewan Students’ Community." $10,000.
 2021.

 - Co-Principal Investigator, Saskatchewan Health Research Foundation, Solutions-Innovation Grant,"Engineering and Evaluating a Patient-oriented Home Care Ordering Tool to Enhance Aging in Place During the COVID Era," $50,000.
 2021.